-Since 2008, a combined choir of 40 or more Gentlemen, Boys and Girls has taken part in the tour, singing in various combinations.
+Since 2008, a combined choir of 40 or more Adults, Boys and Girls has taken part in the tour, singing in various combinations.
 Parents and siblings have also accompanied the choirs on tour, providing assistance and support.

 There are lots more photos of our tours in the Photo Gallery.